-I am a research fellow at the Berlin Social Science Center (WZB) in the bridging project "Experimenting with Causality" and the Global Governance research unit.
+I am a research fellow at the Berlin Social Science Center (WZB) in the Global Governance research unit.
 Previously, I have been a postdoc at the Department of Politics and Public Administration at the University of Konstanz, where I received my PhD from the Graduate School of Decision Sciences.
-To broaden my experience, I have been a visiting researcher at Princeton University and the University of Maryland, College Park.
+I have been a visiting researcher at Princeton University and the University of Maryland, College Park.

 My work has been published in Comparative Political Studies and Zeitschrift für Politikwissenschaft.